 This table contains PPTA's summaries of longer answers provided by each party.
-Extended responses are available the Focus on education in the general election 2017 section of the PPTA website, ppta.org.nz/focus ⊭ Labour NEW ZEALAND FIRST Green UnitedFuture TOP ačť māəri Real community engagement?
-Believes it's happening now Yes Yes Yes Not really Yes Unclear Yes Review Tomorrow's Schools?
-No Yes Yes Yes No policy on this Yes No Yes Close charter schools?
-No Abolish model, schools close or integrate Yes Abolish model, integrate charters Will review Integrate charters No No Schools as community hubs Some pilots of this approach Yes Unsure "Yes No policy on this Up to regions, not govt Yes If communities want it Decrease class sizes No Yes (over time) No commitment but 'will work with the sector' Yes Unclear No Possibly, through bulk funding Yes Real increases in per-student funding?
-Believes it's happening now Yes Yes, probably Yes Yes, with a caveat No Unclear Yes Increase funding for students with greatest need?
-Unclear, but will use 'social investment' approach Yes Yes, probably Unclear.
-Wants strong universal provision first Yes Up to regions, not govt Open to it Yes Real increases to secondary teacher salaries?
-Believes it's already happening A matter for bargaining, not policy Happy to talk with sector about it Yes Yes (where necessary?!)
-Yes, over time Possibly, through bulk funding and site-agreements with performance pay Will support discussions Access to professional learning and development for all teachers?
-Maybe Yes Yes Yes Yes Yes PLD should be "cashed up" Yes Reduce unproductive workload?
-Yes Yes Yes Yes Yes Yes Not in terms of assessment Yes
+Extended responses are available the Focus on education in the general election 2017 section of the PPTA website, ppta.org.nz/focus National A K Labour NEW ZEALAND FIRST Real community engagement?
+Believes it's happening now Yes Yes Review Tomorrow's Schools?
+No Yes Yes Close charter schools?
+No Abolish model, schools close or integrate Yes Schools as community hubs Some pilots of this approach Yes Unsure Decrease class sizes No Yes (over time) No commitment but 'will work with the sector' Real increases in per-student funding?
+Believes it's happening now Yes Yes, probably Increase funding for students with greatest need?
+Unclear, but will use 'social investment' approach Yes Yes, probably Real increases to secondary teacher salaries?
+Believes it's already happening A matter for bargaining, not policy Happy to talk with sector about it Access to professional learning and development for all teachers?
+Maybe Yes Yes Reduce unproductive workload?
+Yes Yes Yes